 Landry then makes a few statements that caught my attention.
 He claims that “the Jewish roots of the faith have long been ignored by much of the Church,” and “many in the Church-world have professed that God has officially rejected His first love.”
 In light of the research I did for my book, Torahism: Are Christians Required to Keep the Law of Moses?
 I am sensitive to statements like these because they can become a slippery slope that leads people away from Christ.
 I am not familiar with Curt Landry Ministries, or it’s theological positions, so I want to be careful not to speak out of turn.
 But the statement above from this particular article does not represent the position of orthodox Christian teaching.
 At least not from the Protestant perspective.

 I don’t deny the anti-Semitism that has sadly and wrongly occurred over the centuries at the hands of Christians.
 And there have certainly been heretical movements that attempted to “unhitch” Christianity from the Hebrew Scriptures.
 But as far as the orthodox teachings of Christian theology, there has been no separation from the Jewish roots of the faith.
 If the early church fathers wanted to separate from Judaism, why would they have included the entire Tanakh (Hebrew Bible, aka Old Testament) in the Christian canon?
-Even the early Church creeds, such as the Didache, the Creed of Aristides of Athens, Justin Martyr’s Dialog with Trypho, and even the Nicene Creed show no attempt to remove the Jewish roots of the faith.
+The early Church creeds and writings such as The Didache, the Creed of Aristides of Athens, Justin Martyr’s Dialog with Trypho, and even the Nicene Creed show no attempt to remove the Jewish roots of the faith.
 Just the opposite, in fact.
 Those writings show how much the early Christians affirmed and accepted the Jewish roots of the Christian faith.
 Despite whatever anti-Jewish sentiments may have existed, from the earliest centuries, Christian theology has recognized that it stands on the shoulders of the giants of the Jewish faith.

 This article also says: